Basis of Financial Statement Presentation

 Disaggregation of Revenue

-The Company recognizes an asset from the costs incurred to fulfill a contract if those costs directly relate to an existing or anticipated contract or specific business opportunity, if the costs enhance our own resources that will be used in satisfying performance obligations in the future, and the costs are expected to be recovered through subsequent sale of product to the customer.
+The Company recognizes an asset from the costs incurred to fulfill a contract if those costs directly relate to an existing or anticipated contract or specific business opportunity, if the costs enhance resources that will be used in satisfying performance obligations in the future, and the costs are expected to be recovered through subsequent sale of product to the customer.
 The Company has determined that certain direct labor, materials, and allocations of overhead incurred within research and development activities meet the requirements to be capitalized.
-As most of our contracts and customer specific business opportunities do not include a stated term, the Company amortizes these capitalized costs over the expected product life cycle, which is consistent with the estimated transfer of goods to the customer.
-Capitalized contract costs were $1.9 million and $2.2 million at September 30, 2018 and March 31, 2018, respectively.
+As most of the Company's contracts and customer specific business opportunities do not include a stated term, the Company amortizes these capitalized costs over the expected product life cycle, which is consistent with the estimated transfer of goods to the customer.
+Capitalized contract costs were $1.6 million at both December 31, 2019 and March 31, 2019.
 Capitalized contracts costs are recorded on the Condensed Consolidated Balance Sheets in the line item, “Other assets.”
-Amortization expense related to the contract costs was $0.2 million and $0.4 million for the three and six months ended September 30, 2018, respectively, and $0.2 million and $0.4 million for the three and six months ended September 30, 2017, respectively.
-There was no impairment loss in relation to the costs capitalized for the three and six months ended September 30, 2018 and 2017.
-Amortization expense related to contract assets is recorded on the Condensed Consolidated Statements of Operations line item "Cost of sales."
+Amortization expense related to the contract costs was $0.1 million and $0.5 million for the three and nine months ended December 31, 2019 respectively, and $0.2 million and $0.6 million for the three and nine months ended December 31, 2018, respectively.
+There was no impairment loss in relation to the costs capitalized for the three and nine months ended December 31, 2019 and 2018.
+Amortization expense related to contract assets is recorded on the Condensed Consolidated Statements of Operations in the line item "Cost of sales."

 Fair Value Measurement